 The Town will continually seek to diversify its revenue to improve the equity and stability of sources.
 Each year and whenever appropriate, the Town will reexamine existing revenues and explore potential new sources.
 A balance will be sought between elastic and inelastic revenues to minimize any adverse effects caused by inflation or other economic changes.
-Additionally, intergovernmental revenues (e.g., local aid, grants) will be reviewed annually to determine their short- and long-term stability in order to minimize detrimental impacts.
+Additionally, intergovernmental revenues (e.g., local aid, grants) will be reviewed annually in the Fall to determine their short- and long-term stability in order to minimize detrimental impacts.
+The results of this review will be presented to Town officials to start the budget goals process.

 The Town will avoid using one-time revenues to fund ongoing or recurring operating expenditures.
 These one-time revenue sources can include, but are not limited to, free cash, overlay surplus, sale of municipal equipment, legal settlements, insurance proceeds, and gifts.
-Additionally, the Town hereby establishes the following priorities when appropriating one-time revenues:
+Additionally, the Town will consider the following categories when appropriating one-time revenues:

-- Cash capital budget
+- Capital purchases and projects

 - OPEB trust fund

 - Stabilization fund(s)